What is a double tax treaty?

-- The effective amount paid abroad due to a tax of an identical or similar nature to the Spanish Corporation Tax.
+- The effective amount paid abroad is due to a tax of an identical or similar nature to the Spanish Corporation Tax.

 - The amount of the tax payable that would correspond in Spain for the aforementioned income if it had been obtained in Spanish territory.

 According to the theory, there does not seem to be any problem, but in practice, for the quantification of the amount subject to deduction, several doubts may arise; even the Directorate General for Taxation itself varies the criteria to apply in different binding consultations.

-The concept of the amount effectively paid abroad is quite evident, although it is worth emphasizing that if a tax incentive that reduces the amount to be paid has been enjoyed, such incentive will not be considered as a satisfying amount for the purposes of the deduction.
+The concept of the amount effectively paid abroad is quite evident, although it is worth emphasizing that if a tax incentive that reduces the amount to be paid has been enjoyed, such incentive will not be considered a satisfying amount for the purposes of the deduction.